 Estimating the size of remaining carbon budgets depends on a set of choices.
-These choices include (1) the global warming level that is chosen as a limit (for example, 1.5°C or 2°C relative to pre-industrial levels), (2) the probability with which we want to ensure that warming is held below that limit (for example, a one-in-two, two-in-three, or higher chance), and (3) how successful we are in limiting emissions of other greenhouse gases that affect the climate, such as methane or nitrous oxide.
-These choices can be informed by science but ultimately represent subjective choices.
-Once they have been made, we can combine knowledge about how much our planet has warmed already, about the amount of warming per cumulative tonne of CO2, and about the amount of warming that is still expected once global net CO2 emissions are brought down to zero to estimate the remaining carbon budget for a given temperature goal.
+These choices include: (1) the global warming level that is chosen as a limit (for example, 1.5°C or 2°C relative to pre-industrial levels); (2) the probability with which we want to ensure that warming is held below that limit (for example, a one-in-two, two-in-three, or higher chance), and (3) how successful we are in limiting emissions of other greenhouse gases that affect the climate, such as methane or nitrous oxide.
+These choices can be informed by science, but ultimately represent subjective choices.
+Once these choices have been made, to estimate the remaining carbon budget for a given temperature goal, we can combine knowledge about: how much our planet has warmed already; the amount of warming per cumulative tonne of CO2; and the amount of warming that is still expected once global net CO2 emissions are brought down to zero.
 For example, to limit global warming to 1.5°C above pre-industrial levels with either a one-in-two (50%) or two-in-three (67%) chance, the remaining carbon budgets amount to 500 and 400 billion tonnes of CO2, respectively, from 1 January 2020 onward (FAQ 5.4, Figure 1).
 Currently, human activities are emitting around 40 billion tonnes of CO2 into the atmosphere in a single year.

 The remaining carbon budget depends on how much the world has already warmed to date.
 This past warming is caused by historical emissions, which are estimated by looking at the historical carbon budget – a scientific way to describe all past and present sources and sinks of CO2.
 It describes how the CO2 emissions from human activities have redistributed across the various CO2 reservoirs of the Earth system.
 These reservoirs are the ocean, the land vegetation, and the atmosphere (into which CO2 was emitted).
 The share of CO2 that is not taken up by the ocean or the land, and that thus increases the concentration of CO2 in the atmosphere, causes global warming.
-The historical carbon budget tells us that of the about 2560 billion tonnes of CO2 that were released into the atmosphere by human activities between the years 1750 and 2019, about a quarter were absorbed by the ocean (causing ocean acidification) and about a third by the land vegetation.
+The historical carbon budget tells us that, of the about 2560 billion tonnes of CO2 that were released into the atmosphere by human activities between the years 1750 and 2019, about a quarter were absorbed by the ocean (causing ocean acidification) and about a third by the land vegetation.
 About 45% of these emissions remain in the atmosphere (see FAQ 5.1).
-Adding these historical CO2 emissions to estimates of remaining carbon budgets allows one to estimate the total carbon budget consistent with a specific global warming level.
+Adding these historical CO2 emissions to estimates of remaining carbon budgets allows an estimate of the total carbon budget consistent with a specific global warming level.

 In summary, determining a remaining carbon budget – that is, how much CO2 can be released into the atmosphere while stabilizing global temperature below a chosen level – is well understood but relies on a set of choices.
-What is clear, however, is that for limiting warming below 1.5°C or 2°C the remaining carbon budget from 2020 onwards is much smaller than the total CO2 emissions released to date.
+However, it is clear that, for limiting warming below 1.5°C or 2°C, the remaining carbon budget from 2020 onwards is much smaller than the total CO2 emissions released to date.

 [START FAQ 5.4, FIGURE 1]